Brmanzo/ECS150_Project_1/REPORT.md

 function.
 The 2D array is now filled with the appropriate file descriptors for each pipe's instream and outstream.
 This process is done before the fork, as every single forked process requires access to these descriptors to connect to each other.
-(Pipes declared within a forked process are inaccessible from outside).
+Pipes declared within a forked process are inaccessible from outside.
 I created a loop to run as many times as there are commands.
 Each run through the loop creates a fork, whose resulting child's ID is stored into an array. fork() returns a PID which can be any number > 0.
 To keep track of each process, I used an iterator p to tally and keep track of a custom PID, which